lawsocsg/lawsoc-clinic-manual/docs/property.md

 survivorship.
 This means if one joint tenant dies, his interest in the flat *automatically* passes to the remaining co-owner(s).
-This is regardless of whether the deceased joint tenant has left behind a Will.
-[114]_ The right of survivorship will override any terms in the will.
+This is regardless of whether the deceased joint tenant has left behind a Will.[^1] The right of survivorship will override any terms in the will.

 **Example:** Mr. X, his wife and their son own a HDB flat as joint tenants.
 Mr. X dies.
 The flat automatically passes to Mrs. X and their